laresistenciadelbit/wp_githubin/githubin/readme.txt

 Contributors: lrdb
 Tags: github, github embed, embed
 Requires at least: 2.7.0
-Tested up to: 5.2.1
+Tested up to: 5.7.1
 Requires PHP: 5.2
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Put github content in your wordpress site easily.
+Embed github content in your wordpress site easily.
 Either in a post or a widget you can get a file list, repositories or a single file from github.

 == Description ==
 This plugin creates a shortcode and add two buttons in the post editor.